tobiasisNaN/projectGorilla/README.md

 # projectGorilla

-Teaching myself to code...

-This is just a place for my files relating to FreeCodecamp
+This is just a place for files relating to FreeCodecamp

+Excuse the project name.
+I took inspiration from Sheldon Cooper...

+If anyone would like to contribute contact me through the FreeCodeCamp Oxford Facebook group.

 <em>Tobias</em>